Brexit in the balance as Johnson faces crunch votes

 “The public doesn’t want any more delays, neither do other European leaders and neither do I. Let’s get Brexit done on 31 October and move on.”

-Victory, while an imperfect indicator of possible support for Johnson’s deal, would simply open up another opportunity for opponents to ambush the government with amendments that could wreck Johnson’s plans.
+Victory, while an imperfect indicator of possible support for Johnson’s deal, would simply open up another opportunity for opponents to ambush the government in parliament with amendments that could wreck Johnson’s plans by demanding a much closer post-Brexit relationship with the EU.

+The pound was flat at $1.2943 in London trading.
+Foreign exchange markets now price in Britain either leaving with a deal or delaying Brexit, or possibly both.

 More than three years since the United Kingdom voted 52-48 to leave the European Union, the Brexit crisis is straining the British political and constitution system to breaking point.